DoD-Platform-One/elasticsearch-kibana/docs/elastic.md

 - Login to Kibana
   - username: elastic
-  - Password : can be obtained by querying kubectl get secret elasticsearch-es-elastic-user -n elastic -o yaml
+  - Password : can be obtained by querying kubectl get secrets -n logging logging-ek-es-elastic-user -o go-template='{{.data.elastic | base64decode}}'
 - Create Index by  selecting Management icon from the left menu and  clicking Index patterns under Kibana.
 In the Create Index patterns enter <logstash-*> and click create index pattern.
 In the the next step Click on the dropdown and select "@timestamp"

 - For Search click on Discovery from the side menu